Made For Purchasing Managers

 Reliable delivery is essential in today’s “just in time” environment.
 Even if your order leaves the supplier’s facility in perfect condition, every step of the shipping process provides an opportunity for material damage.
 Some suppliers guarantee your order if it goes through their preferred shippers.

-If this is an option, I recommend taking it.
+If this is an option, we recommend taking it.
 After all, if a material supplier has already built up a relationship with a freight provider in their area, it’s likely your best bet.

-The standard certification you need to look for is ISO 9000 and 9001.
-And depending on your customer’s industry, you should make sure the supplier provides material that is RoHS and/or DFARS compliant.
+You should look for ISO 9000 and 9001 standard certifications.
+Depending on your customer’s industry, you should also make sure the supplier provides material that is RoHS and/or DFARS-compliant.

 METALLURGY 101: